 The Corporation has also created an RSU Plan to attract, retain and motivate officers and directors of the Corporation.
 The RSU Plan provides that RSUs may be granted by the Compensation Committee to directors and officers of the Corporation as a discretionary payment in consideration for significant contributions to the long-term success of the Corporation.
-Please see "Description of Restricted Share Unit Plan" below for further details of the RSU Plan.
+Please see "Description of RSU Plan" below for further details.

-RSUs were granted on October 9, 2020 to NEOs' of the Corporation for compensation related to 2020.
+RSUs were granted on April 20, 2021 to NEOs of the Corporation for compensation related to 2021.
 Please see "Summary Compensation Table" below for details.